basho/basho_docs/source/languages/en/riak/ops/mdc/v3/operations.md

 Riak Version 2 Replication and Version 3 Replication can be safely used at the same time.
-If you choose to move to Version 3 Replication completely, it is recommended that you disable Version 2 realtime replication bucket hooks with the `riak-repl modes` command.
+If you choose to move to Version 3 Replication completely, we recommend disabling Version 2 realtime replication bucket hooks with the `riak-repl modes` command.

 #### `riak-repl modes`